yed5759/finalProject/music_source_separation/README.md

 - `train_model.py`: Script for training the piano transformer model
 - `evaluate_model.py`: Script for evaluating model performance

-## Audio Features
+## Audio Features and Representation

-The system supports multiple audio representations:

-- **Mel Spectrogram**: Traditional mel-frequency spectrogram
+The system uses Constant-Q Transform (CQT) as the audio representation, which better matches the logarithmic nature of musical pitch scales.
+The model is designed specifically for piano audio:

-- **Constant-Q Transform (CQT)**: Frequency representation that better matches musical scales
+- **Constant-Q Transform (CQT)**: Frequency representation with logarithmically spaced frequency bins that better match musical scales
-- **Onset Detection**: Automatic detection of note onsets

-It also supports explicit modeling of:
+- **Explicit Onset-Offset-Velocity Representation**: The model predicts three aspects for each of the 88 piano keys:
   - Note onsets (beginnings)
   - Note offsets (endings)
   - Note velocities (loudness)

+This representation enables more precise transcription with accurate timing and dynamics.

 ## Dataset Preparation